 Note that the vast majority of loudspeakers, studio monitors and subwoofers use this same design, only with larger and stronger components.
 This should give us a hint as to how driver size affects the sound of headphones.

-To learn more about moving-coil dynamic headphone drivers, check out my articles The Complete Guide To Moving-Coil Dynamic Microphones.
+To learn more about moving-coil dynamic headphone drivers, check out my article The Complete Guide To Moving-Coil Dynamic Microphones.

 For your additional information, moving-coil dynamic microphones also utilize the design described above, only the flow of energy is in reverse.
 Rather than converting audio to sound, moving-coil microphone transducers convert sound to audio.